 2002: Designing and Preparing to Launch the Survey

 To ground myself in the known science at the time, I dove into the peer-reviewed research, on every tangential topic to ADHD.
 I sought to “connect the dots” in areas such as sleep apnea and other physiological processes largely controlled by dopamine transmission.
 The more I read, the more I grew astounded by the broad-reaching implications of the underlying neurobiology.
 There was far more than “focus” and “couples troubles” at stake; ADHD seemingly posed real health risks for some people who have it.
 I actually wrote to Russell Barkley

 Almost 20 years later, research from Russell Barkley et al confirmed my observations.
 Yes, there are elevated health risks to ADHD, including premature death.

-I set to work developing and conducting a comprehensive survey.
-I had theories on a variety of topics and wanted to see if those theories could be substantiated.
+The next step: I set to work developing and conducting a comprehensive survey.
+I had theories on a variety of topics but wanted to substantiate them. .
 With data, I could make a stronger case for the professional community and the public alike for taking this subject seriously.

-Fortunately, the results of the survey have born the test of time: Subsequent research in the published literature have echoed my findings in many areas.
+Fortunately, the results of the survey have born the test of time: Subsequent research in the published literature echo my findings in many areas.

 2019: Still the Largest, Most Rigorous Survey on ADHD And Relationships